lhns/mc-fluid-physics/README.md

 This mod blends together vanilla fluid mechanics with something a little more realistic plus some small additions.
 Fluids flowing horizontally will not be affected by this mod.
 Fluids flowing down will take the source with them.
+This is intentionally not a realistic fluid simulation in order to not break too much of the vanilla gameplay.
+If you want something more realistic look in the "Similar mods" section down below.

 ## Features
 - Fluid source blocks can flow down